croningp/commanduino/README.md

 As this library was develop for Unix-based OS', this issue may not be encountered on Windows.

 ### Using the Library
 Using this library is extremely simple!
-This example will demonstrate the use of a Servo motor:
+This example will demonstrate the use of a Servo motor.
+All Demo files (either Arduino or Python) have an equivalent dmeo file in their respective counterpart (either Python or Arduino).

-* First, create an Arduino sketch for your device:
+* First, create an Arduino sketch for your device (Demo can be found at `File > Examples > CommandServo > Demo`):

 ```cpp
 #include <CommandHandler.h>